 A non invasive technique that offers anti-inflammatory and pain relieving effects and promotes repair of soft tissues.
 Most commonly this is used as an adjunct to other modalities.

 Most insurance companies cover chronic pain consultations, acupuncture, laser treatment and myotherapy but it is advisable to give them a call to confirm.

 Where appropriate I also see dogs and cats with other conditions - please email for further information.

 All patients must have written consent from their primary care Veterinary Surgeon before attending their first appointment.
 I will contact your Vet directly to attain this but due to the General Data Protection Regulation, you will need to call your Vet to give them permission to send any relevant history to me.

-Metta is nextdoor to the Wye branch of Cinque Ports vets and Associate Osteopaths.
-Keep an eye out for their signs from the road, park on the roadside then head on up the drive.
+Metta is next door to the Wye branch of Cinque Ports vets.
+Keep an eye out for my sign from the road, park on the roadside then head on up the drive.
 You will find me tucked in between the two clinics!